dwai1714/partition_poc/README.md

 * However the swap of name in MySQL is very fast.
 I was able to swap a table with 20 MN rows in less than 5 seconds

 ## When it will not work
-* This solution may not work if there is no uniformity in the way the users are connected to Database
+* This solution may not work if there is no uniformity in the way the end users are connected to Database

 ## TODO List
 * If the POC is good to go wrap it with Airflow.
 This may give a chance to migrate the other spark jobs to Airflow which is the defacto standard for orchestration